How to Stay Safer In an SUV

 Although increases in SUV safety over the years have helped in avoiding rollovers and roof crushing of vehicle occupants, top-heavy vehicles still have a higher center of gravity than most passenger cars.
 Because of this, people who drive SUVs need to pay particular attention to their driving habits and curtail behavior that increases the chance of a rollover.
 If not, they remain at grave risk for a rollover and roof crush.

 I am attorney Michael Ehline.
 I have been featured in Newsweek Magazine and other publications as a top personal injury lawyer in Los Angeles.
-Below I have provided some tips to help avoid SUV accidents, injuries inherent in them, statistical data, and what to do after such an accident occurs.
+Below I have provided some tips to help avoid SUV accidents, injuries inherent in them, statistical data, and what to do after an accident occurs.

-Some Important Information and Tips About SUV Safety.
+Some Important Information and Tips About SUV Safety

 To minimize the risk of a rollover crash and severe injury, drivers should: